Frequently Asked Questions

 • Limited trips to China for media coverage, searching outreach, and community networking.
 Prior to the Covid-19 pandemic and as finances allowed, we brought a few adult adoptees with us as representatives of Nanchang Project and to provide them the opportunity to search for their own roots in person.

-• Nanchang Project has assisted in nearly 50 confirmed matches and sponsored over 250 DNA tests for birth relatives in China.
+• Nanchang Project has facilitated 65+ confirmed matches and sponsored over 400 DNA tests for birth relatives in China.
 All of our matches have and always will be free for adoptees who match one of our families at the parent, sibling, aunt/uncle, grandparent, and first cousin level.
-We will never require a fee for our matches to obtain contact information.
+We will never require a set fee for our matches to obtain contact information—though we do ask for matched adoptees to "pay it forward" with a donation in any amount they are able to give.

 Because we are community-funded, we ask for and appreciate donations in any amount to help us offset the costs invested into the programming, services, initiatives, and free DNA tests provided to birth families that led to these matches.